 - a) Medicaid Use of Carry Forward is Medicaid Savings sent to the CMHSPs that are receiving Benefit Stabilization payments to balance their 2017 budgets.
 The amount of Benefit Stabilization is determined by MSHN's smoothing plan for that fiscal year.
-We are under budget in this area because the CMHSPs requiring benefit stabilization dollars is less than the amount saved from the prior year. - b) Medicaid Capitation we have received \$6.4 million less than the budgeted Medicaid amount.
-The key factor related to this variance is the use of 1115 waiver rates being used for Habilitation Supports Waiver (HSW) budgeting purposes.
-1115 has not been federally approved and thus funding reflects the most recent approved HSW rates.
+We are under budget in this area because the CMHSPs requiring benefit stabilization dollars is less than the amount saved from the prior year. - b) Medicaid Capitation we have received \$3.4 million less than the budgeted Medicaid amount.
+This variance is related to the incorrect October Healthy Michigan capitation amount not being paid correctly until December.
+Another factor related to this variance is the use of 1115 waiver rates being used for Habilitation Supports Waiver (HSW) budgeting purposes.
+1115 has been federally approved but not yet implemented and thus funding reflects the most recent approved HSW rates.
 In addition, there is currently a five-month lag in Autism payments.
+Although estimates have been added to general ledger for interim payments there are still outstanding amounts not included for the fiscal year-end settlement.
 The final cost settlement generally occurs more than a year after the fiscal cycle.
 The expense side of this activity is listed under CMHSP Participant Agreements and SUD provider agreements. - c) Local Contribution is flow-through dollars from CMHSPs to MDHHS.
-Typically, revenue equals the expense side of this activity under Tax Local Section 928. - d) Interest income now reflects interest earned on investments.
-A change in market account has been created to record and more clearly identify market fluctuations and changes in principle for investments purchased at discounts or premiums. - e) This is a new account created to track non-capitated payments which include Community Grant and PA2 funds. - f) This amount represents an accrual for the expense incurred for MSHN's Health Innovation Grant.
-There is an equal expense recorded in Other Contractual Agreements.
+Typically, revenue equals the expense side of this activity under Tax Local Section 928. - d) Interest income will now reflect interest earned on investments.
+A change in market account has been created to record and more clearly identify market fluctuations and changes in principle for investments purchased at discounts or premiums. - e) This is a new account created to track non-capitated payments which include Community Grant and PA2 funds.